tuengominh/tuengominh.github.io/_assignments/week-08-embedded-programming.md

 ---
 <p class="font-italic font-weight-bold">* All Arduino and Makefile files can be downloaded <a href="https://gitlab.fabcloud.org/academany/fabacademy/2020/labs/barcelona/students/tue-ngo/tree/master/assets/img/firmware">here</a>.</p>

-<p class="font-italic font-weight-bold">* This week's group assignment was to compare the performance and development workflows of <a href="#group">different architectures.</a></p>
+<p class="font-italic font-weight-bold">* This week's group assignment was to compare the performance and development workflows of <a href="#group">different micro-controller families.</a></p>

-<p class="font-italic font-weight-bold">* I needed to individually read a <a href="#datasheet">ATtiny1614 datasheet</a> and program the board previously designed in <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-06-electronics-design.html#dice">the 6th week</a>.</p>
+<p class="font-italic font-weight-bold">* I needed to individually read a <a href="#datasheet">micro-controller datasheet</a> and program the board previously designed in <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-06-electronics-design.html#dice">the 6th week</a>.</p>

 <h2 id="datasheet">Understanding electronics datasheets</h2>
 <h5>Individual assignment - Read the ATtiny1614 datasheet</h5>